iwantlatiao/algorithmCodes/readme.md

 # 1. Introduction

 Welcome to the Codes of Algorithms repository!
-This project aims to provide solutions on various algorithm platforms such as LuoGu, LeetCode (not yet).
+This project aims to provide my solutions on various algorithm platforms such as LuoGu, LeetCode (not yet).

 # 2. Contents